SEND Information Report

 Review

 The additional support ‘intervention’ will be tailored to meet the needs of the student, it will target the area of difficulty.
 This support may be provided in class or during a withdrawal session on a 1:1 basis or as part of a small group of students with similar needs.
-Interventions maybe run by a teacher or LSA.
+Interventions maybe run by a teacher or Learning Support Assistant.
 The support provided and its impact in class will be monitored closely and shared regularly with the child and parents/carers.

 Having consulted with children, young people and their parents, all our additional provision (internal or external) is based on an agreed outcomes approach.